Is it worth doing a master’s or PhD?

 Luckily, if you are interested in becoming a lecturer, you're in the very good position of already knowing people who can give you expert advice on this: other lecturers.

-Whether from your undergraduate or master's degree, get in touch with any tutors who you get on well with and see if they'd be happy to meet with you for a chat.
+Whether from your undergraduate or master's degree, get in touch with any tutors that you get on well with and see if they'd be happy to meet with you for a chat.

 Ask them about the realities of doing a PhD, what it's like working in academia, and what other things you can be doing outside of your studies to increase your chances of getting a job as a lecturer.